Bearer/bearer/docs/guides/bearer-cloud.md

 The Slack integration is available on the *Settings > Integrations* page.

-To use the integration, you must connect a Slack account and allow access to the required permissions through the OAuth login, then select a default channel where to receive notifications on new findings.
+To use the integration, you must connect a Slack account and allow access to the required permissions through the OAuth login, then select a default channel where you want to receive notifications on new findings.

 Here is below an example of a Slack notification triggered by a new finding:
 ![Slack notification](/assets/img/slack-integration/notification.png)